DanielKrastev-bit/StGD/README.md

-# Shkolo Schedule Scraper
+# StGD - Shkolo Schedule to Google Drive

-This project is a Python script that uses Selenium to log into the Shkolo.bg platform, retrieve the class schedule for a specified week, and save the data to an HTML file.
-The script is designed to run in headless mode, making it perfect for automation.
+StGD is a Python-based tool that automates the process of scraping class schedules from Shkolo.bg and storing them in Google Calendar as tasks.

 ## Features
 - **Automated login**: Logs into Shkolo.bg using your credentials.
-- **Schedule scraping**: Fetches the weekly schedule for a specific class.
+- **Schedule scraping**: Fetches the weekly schedule for a specific period.
-- **Dynamic file generation**: Saves each schedule to a uniquely named HTML file to avoid overwriting previous data.
 - **Headless mode**: Runs the browser in headless mode for seamless automation.
+- **File storage**: directly into Google Calendar.
 - **Error handling**: Safely handles errors and ensures the browser is closed after execution.

 ## Prerequisites